Introduction

 • You must become a PVG (Protecting Vulnerable Groups) member for which you will be expected to pay £59 or less if you already are a member.

-• There will be a cost for uniform if you are not in your place of work for practical placement.
+• You will be required to purchase a uniform for practical placement.

 • Consideration will be given to those with extensive experience of working in a formal social or health care setting who do not meet the academic entry requirements.